8 Important Finance Trends (2024 & 2025)

 Banks were already gravitating towards the cloud pre-pandemic, but the pandemic really sped things up.

-Market research company IDC estimates that global spending on cloud services will surpass $1.3 trillion by 2025, just three years away.
+Market research company IDC estimates that global spending on cloud services will surpass $1.3 trillion by 2025, just a year or so away.

 Banks and credit unions will be a part of that, with heavy hitters like JPMorgan Chase and Arvest Bank already converting part of their core systems to a cloud-native platform.